machingclee/2020-12-09-photoshop-script/README.md

 - When just one layer is selected, and upon merging down, the bottom layer's name will be used.
 - When merging a group, it uses the group name for merging.

+---

+### Decrease By 30 Opacity.jsx and Increase By 30 Opacity.jsx
+- As named.